iko4/hmpc/docs/features.md

 In other words, the receiver can show the message to somebody else, in case the sender misbehaved and the message can be used as proof of this.

+## Collective Consistency

+When enabled, all collective communication operations that require all parties to receive the same data are checked.
+This is done by sending extra messages to all other receivers and checking consistency by comparing if the same messages arrived.

 ## Statistics

 When enabled, statistics about the behavior of the application are recorded.